-Living at the foot of Mount Everest two brothers have very different ties to the mountains: one, a porter to the tourist’s base camp, dreams of becoming assistant-cook; the other, a Buddhist monk, sets off on a pilgrimage to a sacred lake to pray for his brothers journey.
+Living at the foot of Mount Everest, whose eternal snow is melting, two brothers have very different ties to the mountains: one, a porter to the tourist’s base camp, dreams of becoming assistant-cook; the other, a Buddhist monk, sets off on a pilgrimage to a sacred lake and prays for his brothers journey.

 The Khumbu Valley, which unfolds the vast beauty of its landscapes in the foothills of the Himalayas, is a place of contrasts.
 Here, the various players in the high-altitude business: underpaid porters, rich Sherpas who run local agencies, or mountaineering tourists willing to pay $120,000 for a selfie on the roof of the world coexist with the locals who pay their respects to the mountains, inspired by the traditions of their ancestors.